cpinnix/commanderpowerlevel/README.md

 ##### 5

-Cards in the fives are average cards and might be Commander or strategy specific.
-These cards should:
+Cards in Power Level 5 are considered average and may be specific to certain Commanders or strategies.
+These cards typically:

-- Support the Commander, but aren't too great outside.
+1. Support the Commander but are less effective in other contexts
-- Might have come in the pre-con and just missed the cut.
+2. May have been included in pre-constructed decks but just missed the cut for better cards

 Examples: